stryker-mutator/mutation-testing-elements/docs/supported-mutators.md

 [🔝 Back to Top](#supported-mutators)

-## Regex Literal
+## Regex

-Regexes are parsed and mutated separatly.
+Regular expressions are parsed and mutated separately.
 This is done by recognizing `new Regex("...")` call signatures in each language.
 Scala and JavaScript also have shorthand syntax, `/regex/` and `"regex".r` respectively, which are mutated as well.

-StrykerJS and Stryker4s use the awesome [⚔ weapon-regex](https://github.com/stryker-mutator/weapon-regex#weapon-regex) to mutate their regexes.
+StrykerJS and Stryker4s use the awesome [⚔ weapon-regex](https://github.com/stryker-mutator/weapon-regex#weapon-regex) to mutate their regular expressions.
 All Level 1 mutations are generated.

-Strings and literals idetified to be regexes are mutated in the following way:
+Strings and literals identified to a regex are mutated in the following way:

 | Original    | Mutated       |
 | ----------- | ------------- |